Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

    ```

 5. Add the component to a route layout.
-In this example, we add the component to the root route to the default placeholder `jss-main`.
+In this example, we add the component to the root route to the default placeholder `jss-main.`

    * In `/data/routes/en.yml`.
 Add your component to the array of components under the `jss-main` placeholder: